giventech/OAuth2SpringBoot/README.md

 Acceptance criteria:

-- I direct my partners to an authorization giving a temporary grant to my customers own data that are managed on my server (e.g. REST API, or Micro-services)
+- I can direct my partners to centralised authorisation service capable of granting access to ressource server (REST-API) managing access to specific owners data ressources

+As an athorisation system, I want to provide autorisation code to identified partner (Identity is not part of OAUTH2 But Open Id connect extention)

+Acceptance criteria

-- Given a trusted partner (has a registered  client_id and client secret) regisered for the ressource before the  authorisation server, the trusted partner can be provided an authorisation code
+- Given a trusted partner provide a client_id and client secret matching the authorisation system databased I can provide authorisation code etc...
-- A fine grained scope ressource server  data, type and data categories can be attached to
+- I can attach a scope listing  ressource data, type and data categories owners/customer agreed (explicity or implicitly to share)
-- given I an authorisation grant or code, I can provide